Triage of the Gaia DR3 astrometric orbits. II. A census of white dwarfs: Summary and outlook

 Fig.~\ref{fig:BinaryEvolution} compares the period-mass distribution of the observed NCE sample with the predicted distribution of various binary population synthesis (BPS) models.
 The synthetic populations shown here were generated using the \texttt{SeBa} BPS code \citep{PortegiesZwart_1996, Nelemans_2001, Toonen_2012}.
 The models differ in their treatment of the common-envelope phase.
 The process is parameterised using scalar factors governing the efficiency with which energy or angular momentum transfer unbind the envelope.
 These parameters are often denoted ``$\alpha$'' \citep{Paczynski_1976, Webbink_1984, Livio_1988} and ``$\gamma$'' \citep{Nelemans_2000, Nelemans_2005, vanDerSluys_2006}, respectively.
 The expulsion of the envelope shrinks the orbit of the binary in a process that can lead to the formation of a close double-WD system.
 These systems presumably experienced at least two phases of mass transfer, of which at least one occurred during a common-envelope phase.

 The BPS samples used here rely on two model families, $\alpha\alpha$ and $\gamma\alpha$ \citep{Toonen_2012}, defined based on the formalism used for each common-envelope phase.
 The $\alpha\alpha$ prescription, which is the standard model in most BPS codes (i.e. $\alpha\lambda=2$, where $\lambda$ is a parameter that depends on the structure of the donor star), has two additional variants: The $\alpha\alpha2$ model, capable of producing a more significant orbital shrinkage during the common-envelope phase (i.e. $\alpha\lambda=0.25$), was developed to match known populations of close MS+WD binaries \citep{Toonen2013,Zorotovic2010, Camacho2014,Scherbak2023}; The $\alpha\alpha2$ model with isotropic re-emission, in which mass is allowed to leave the system with the specific angular momentum of the accretor (instead of 2.5 times that of the orbit), is also capable of producing wider orbits.
 The resulting period versus WD mass distributions of all four prescriptions are presented in Fig.~\ref{fig:BinaryEvolution}, derived during the MS+WD evolutionary stage of the synthetic population.
+Note that in the context of this study only the treatment of the first mass transfer phase resulting in an MS+WD system is relevant, and the two-phase model names are kept to ease the comparison with previous BPS studies.

 The observed NCE population is plotted as red dots in Fig.~\ref{fig:BinaryEvolution}.
 Although this population is affected by the selection criteria and observational biases, it is useful to consider whether current BPS codes are at all capable of producing it.
 We note that we only consider simulated MS+WD systems where the mass of the MS star is smaller than 1.2\,\solarmass, to reflect the selection in our observed sample.
 The $\alpha\alpha$ model and its variants have gaps around orbital periods of a few hundred days, where our observed NCE sample resides.
 Therefore, while some $\alpha\alpha$ variants might further improve by adjusting their parameters, this prescription seems less suitable for describing the observed NCE population.
 In contrast, the $\gamma\alpha$ model, which employs the $\gamma$ formalism for the first mass transfer event, succeeds in generating some MS+WD systems in part of the observed parameter range.
 This model was developed in order to match known populations of close double-WD binaries \citep{Nelemans_2000, Nelemans_2005, vanDerSluys_2006}.
 We note, however, that all these models fail to reproduce MS+WD binaries with eccentricities larger than zero, in contrast with our observed sample.